 4. When the document opens in MS Word, edit the document, and save it.

-5. In the prompt that signals Novatus that you are finished editing the document, click OK.
+5. In the prompt that signals Conga Contracts (formerly Novatus) that you are finished editing the document, click OK.

 6. Verify your edits were saved and the document was stored as the next revision by:

 - Checking the number displayed in the File Revision field in the Document Profile or in the Revision column in the Revisions section.

 - Previewing the document.